-“I feel incredibly grateful to have been able to work at CITRIS for all of these years,” said Brandie Nonnecke, founding director of the CITRIS Policy Lab and associate research professor at the Goldman School of Public Policy at the University of California, Berkeley.
+“I feel incredibly grateful to have been able to work at CITRIS for all of these years,” said Brandie Nonnecke, founding director of the CITRIS Policy Lab and associate adjunct professor at the Goldman School of Public Policy at the University of California, Berkeley.

 “I’ve learned an incredible amount.
 The people are so inspiring, and the work we do is helping to build a more responsible world in how we use information technology.”